Brown Butter Nutella Banana Bread

 Add the melted brown butter and coffee mixture, butter, eggs, milk and vanilla; beat well and scrape down the sides of the bowl.

 Mix in the dry ingredients just until incorporated; no need to overly blend.

-Heat the nutella in a microwave for about 20 seconds to soften it and make it a little more pourable then drizzle ⅔ of the nutella over the banana bread batter.
+Heat the nutella in a microwave for about 20 seconds if it needs to be softened to make it a little more pourable then drizzle ⅔ of the nutella over the banana bread batter. *

 Using a rubber spatula very gently fold the nutella into the batter, trying not to over mix, so you can see the swirls when it is baked.